Nick Additon

-Nicholas Scott Additon (born December 16, 1987) is a former professional baseball pitcher.
+Nicholas Scott Additon (born December 16, 1987) is an American former professional baseball pitcher.
 He played in the KBO League for the Lotte Giants and the Chinese Professional Baseball League (CPBL) for the Chinatrust Brothers.

 Career

 St. Louis Cardinals

-Prior to playing professionally, he attended Western High School in Davie and then Indian River State College before being drafted by the St. Louis Cardinals in the 47th round of the 2006 Major League Baseball Draft.
+Prior to playing professionally, he attended Western High School in Davie and then Indian River State College before being drafted by the St. Louis Cardinals in the 47th round of the 2006 Major League Baseball draft.
 He began his professional career the next year.

-He posted ERAs of 3.41, 2.23 and 3.11 in his first three seasons.
+Additon posted ERAs of 3.41, 2.23 and 3.11 in his first three seasons.
 Notably, in 2008, he was 9–5 with a 2.50 ERA for the Quad Cities River Bandits and 2–0 with a 0.50 ERA for the Palm Beach Cardinals.
-He was 9–6 with a 4.43 record for the Springfield Cardinals in 2010 and in 2011, he was 8-9 between Springfield and the Memphis Redbirds.
-He pitched for the GCL Cardinals and Memphis in 2012 and in 2013, he was 9–7 with a 4.10 ERA for Memphis.
+Additon was 9–6 with a 4.43 record for the Springfield Cardinals in 2010 and in 2011, he was 8-9 between Springfield and the Memphis Redbirds.
+He pitched for the Gulf Coast League Cardinals and Memphis in 2012 and in 2013, he was 9–7 with a 4.10 ERA for Memphis.
 On November 4, 2013, Additon elected free agency.

 Baltimore Orioles

-On November 16, 2013, Additon signed a minor league deal with the Baltimore Orioles.
-He played 2014 with the AA Bowie Baysox and the AAA Norfolk Tides.
+On November 16, 2013, Additon signed a minor league contract with the Baltimore Orioles.
+He played 2014 with the Double-A Bowie Baysox and the Triple-A Norfolk Tides.
 Additon became a free agent after the season.